Jasskaran-Singh-Shangari/SkillBridge/README.md

-###`Dear KrafThink Judges, our product was an application, so ignore the Readme for the website.
-To run the app effeciently, it will be better to remove the folder "WEBSITE" after cloning as it contains the code for the SkillBridge website.`

 # SkillBridge - A Side Hustle for Mentors, A path forward for students
  ## SkillBridge - The Application (Prototype) (Sneek Peek)
  <img src='https://github.com/Jasskaran-Singh-Shangari/SkillBridge/blob/main/Demo_Images/skillbridge-app.png' width="80%"/>